WilliamAktaa0/ToshibaA100-WebRevival/README.md

 ## OS Install Guide:
-Go to the [download page](https://www.haiku-os.org/get-haiku/r1beta6/) and scroll down to the torrent section.
+Go to the [download page](https://www.haiku-os.org/get-haiku/r1beta6/) on your main computer and scroll down to the torrent section.

 If you're computer is low speced and very old like mine, download the haiku-r1beta6-x86_gcc2h.torrent.
-Otherwise if you're sure your computer supports 64bit operating systems well, download haiku-r1beta6-x86_64.torrent.
+Otherwise, if you're sure your computer supports 64bit operating systems well, download haiku-r1beta6-x86_64.torrent.

+If you haven't already, download qbittorrent to download the ISO.
+Don't forget to seed afterwards.

+Now that the download is complete and you seeded it, you can flash the iso onto your USB flash drive through Balena Etcher or the terminal if you're on linux:

+    sudo dd if=./haiku-r1beta6-x86_gcc2h-anyboot.iso of=/dev/sda bs=4M conv=fsync status=progress

+When you're done flashing, simply plug in the flash drive into the computer you want to renew, enter the boot selection menu, and select the flash drive